kamilburda/batcher/dev/sections/Customization.md

   The latter two options provide multi-layer export.
 This allows exporting e.g. multipage PDFs or animated GIFs with additional custom procedures applied before the export.
 * *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
   For Export Layers, the text entry next to `Name` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
 * *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension in place of the default file extension.
-  For Export Layers, you very likely need to choose `Full layer name` in the text entry next to `Name` to preserve file extensions in layer names.
-However, the only way to adjust file format options for layer-specific file extensions is to set *How to adjust file format options* to `Interactively`.
+Note that the only way to adjust file format options for each different file format is to set *How to adjust file format options* to `Interactively`.
 * *Convert file extension to lowercase*: File extensions in layer names are converted to lowercase.